snrnats/doc-centre/docfx_project/pro/reports/support.md

 ## Tickets by Ticket Status

-The **Tickets by Status** chat shows what proportion of your support tickets is in each of the support statuses.
+The **Tickets by Ticket Status** chat shows what proportion of your support tickets is in each of the support statuses.

 <a href="../images/reports/support-by-status.png" target="_blank">
     <img src="../images/reports/support-by-status.png"/>